-Used by Allied aircraft for the duration of the war including the American Volunteer Group (AVG) "Flying Tigers" operating until July 1942.
-Afterwards, used by the 10th Air Force and later the 14th Air Force.
+Kunming Airfield was used by Allied aircraft including the American Volunteer Group (AVG) "Flying Tigers" operating until July 1942.
+Afterwards, used by the 10th Air Force (10th AF).
 On June 3, 1942 a pair of B-25s from the 7th Bombardment Group, 11th Bombardment Squadron bombers that took off from Dinjan on a bombing mission over Lashio land at Kunming.

 During December 1944 - January 1945 "Operation Grubworm" Air Transport Command flies troops and supplies to airfields including Kunming.

 7th BG, 11th BS (B-25) Dinjan arrive June 3, 1942

 51st FG, 16th FS (P-40) Karachi arrives June 27, 1942–August 17, 1942 Chungking